 In the strictest sense, we all have a mother tongue as we all have only one (biological) mother. – But does this mean that the language our mother talked to us is automatically our mother tongue?
 What about this friend I had in school, who was adopted […]

-(“Constant dripping wears the stone”) Raising bilingual children is not only a commitment and demands lots of energy to provide the regular inputs, maintain the passion for the language throughout all the years, but also requires to be flexible.
-Almost two years ago I wrote a […]
+(“Constant dripping wears the stone”) (updated 2020) Raising bilingual children is not only a commitment which requires lots of energy to provide the regular inputs, maintain the passion for the language throughout all the years, but also requires a great amount of flexibility.
+Several years ago, I wrote […]

 Learing a new language is always very exciting.
 Especially when the new language we’re learning is similar to one we already know.
 These similarities can be at different levels (phonetical, lexical, syntactical etc.).
 The Dutch language belongs to the westgerman branch of the indoeuropean languages and is actually […]

 This is a very interesting article from Jenny Ebermann from Mindful Leadership & Intercultural Communication, which I would present you here as a very important insight into what is actually an invisible but tangible cultural and linguistic barrier and how this is perceived by someone who lives in […]